 Your will or living trust can support solutions to homelessness and domestic violence, for the long term.
 When you choose to include Building Futures in your estate plan, you continue your legacy of hope and compassion.
 You signal your values to family and loved ones.
-Designating a bequest to Building Futures is a powerful statement of your belief that everyone deserves a safe place to call home.

-- You can arrange a gift of a specific amount, a percentage, or even all or part of the residuum of your estate.
+- Designating a planned gift to Building Futures is a powerful statement of your belief that everyone deserves a safe place to call home.
+You can arrange a gift of a specific amount, a percentage, or even all or part of the residuum of your estate.

-- The most common planned gift to benefit a charity is a bequest.
+- The most common planned gift to benefit a charity is a simple bequest.
 Suggested language is as follows: I give and bequeath to Cornerstone Community Development Corporation, dba Building Futures with Women and Children, of 1840 Fairway Drive, San Leandro, CA 94577, the sum of $________ (or a specific item of property such as real estate or stocks) to be used as its Board of Directors determines.
 Our nonprofit tax identification number is 94-3100741.

 Want to speak with Building Futures about making a planned gift?
 Call Ana Maria Mahiri at 510-357-0205 x204 or email@example.com.

 The fastest growing planned giving tool is a Qualified Charitable Distribution (“QCD”).
 Also known as an IRA Charitable Rollover Gift, a QCD simply refers to a gift made directly from a donor’s traditional IRA account.
 This can be a great way for a donor aged 70 or older to lower their taxable income!